DataBiosphere/terra-workspace-manager/integration/README.md

 See [TestRunner repo README](https://github.com/DataBiosphere/terra-test-runner/blob/main/README.md#Override-the-server-from-the-command-line) for more information about this and other available env vars.

-### Run `PrivateControlledAiNotebookInstancePostStartup` locally.
+### Run nightly-only test suite locally
+`PrivateControlledAiNotebookInstancePostStartup` cannot be run on local server.
 This test is to make sure that changes to the post-startup.sh does not break.
-This test can only be run on nightly against real WSM environment and cannot be run and not on local server.
+This test can only be run on nightly against real WSM environment and cannot be run on local server.
 This is because in the script, we point Terra CLI to a server.
 Processes inside the notebook won't be able to talk to the local server.